git-authenticator/pybot-v1.2.0/README.md

-making the bot globally modular, managing our linux server using bot , fix all bugs ;) and manage our automation scans, schedule, stc :)
+making the bot globally modular, managing our linux server using bot , fix all bugs ;) and manage our automation scans, schedule, etc :)